deepseek-ai/DeepSeek-LLM/README.md

 ```
 #### GPTQ(exllamav2)

-`UPDATE:`[exllamav2](https://github.com/turboderp/exllamav2) has been able to support Huggingface Tokenizer.
+`UPDATE:`[exllamav2](https://github.com/turboderp/exllamav2) has been able to support HuggingFace Tokenizer.
 Please pull the latest version and try out.

 ## 7. Limitation